FLK 280 Short Essay

 At some point during this semester you are required to participate in an activity outside your range of cultural experience.
-This must be a new cultural experience, something you’ve never done before.
-(You may not write about past cultural experiences for this assignment.)
+This must be a new cultural experience; you may not write about past experiences for this assignment.
 Reflect and report on this experience following the guidelines below.

 Before choosing an activity, think about your cultural “comfort zone.”
 Your comfort zone includes anywhere you feel normal and fit in: we tend to be more comfortable interacting in our own folk groups, less comfortable outside of them.
 This experience should place you outside of your cultural “comfort zone” so that you may experience a new folk group and culture.